Stakeholder engagement professionals are switching to stakeholder relationship management software

-The step-by-step guide to say goodbye to spreadsheets
+They're following this step-by-step guide to say goodbye to spreadsheets

 Spreadsheet madness.
 It’s something most of us have experienced at one point or another.
 Insanity ensues when we use spreadsheets beyond their intended design, and that can be downright painful.